zoffixznet/perl6.party/post/Perl-6-Seqs-Drugs-and-Rock-n-Roll--Part-2.md

 The ``.skip-at-least`` method takes an ``Int`` of items to skip.
-It should skip as many as it can, and return a truthy value if it was able to skip that many items, and falsy value if the number of skipped items was less than `$n`.
+It should skip as many as it can, and return a truthy value if it was able to skip that many items, and falsy value if the number of skipped items was fewer.
 Now, the user who skips 1,000,000 items will only have to suffer through a single ``.splice`` call.